Georgia (U.S. state): Reconstruction and civil rights

 Georgia did not re-enter the Union until July 15, 1870, as the last of the former Confederate states to be re-admitted.
 Federal troops would continue to be stationed in the state until the end of the Reconstruction era in 1877.
 With white Democrats having regained power in the state legislature, they passed a poll tax that year which disenfranchised many poor black (and some white) people, preventing them from registering.
 In 1908, the state established a white primary; with the only competitive contests within the Democratic Party, it was another way to exclude black people from politics.
 They constituted 46.7% of the state's population in 1900, but the proportion of Georgia's population that was African American dropped thereafter to 28%, primarily due to tens of thousands leaving the state during the Great Migration.
-In 1910, a secret meeting was held on Jekyll Island, off Georgia's Atlantic coast, to plan for the creation of an American central banking system.
-The decisions made at the meeting resulted in the passing of the Federal Reserve Act of 1913.

 According to the Equal Justice Initiative's 2015 report on lynching in the United States (1877–1950), Georgia had 531 deaths, the second-highest total of these extralegal executions of any state in the South.
 The overwhelming number of victims were black and male.
 Many of the killings were committed by the white supremacist hate group the Ku Klux Klan (KKK), whose second iteration was formed at Georgia's Stone Mountain by William Joseph Simmons on November 25, 1915.
 The Klan's revival was spurned in part by the 1913 murder of 13-year-old Mary Phagan and the lynching two years later of her convicted killer, Jewish pencil factory supervisor and B'nai B'rith Atlanta chapter president Leo Frank.
 The affair led to the creation of the Anti-Defamation League, which successfully lobbied for Frank to be posthumously pardoned in 1986.
 Political disfranchisement persisted through the mid-1960s, until after Congress passed the Voting Rights Act of 1965.